Derrick311/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that Display current directory contents, including hidden files (starting with .).
-Use the long format.
+Script that Display current directory content: Long format, with user and group IDs displayed numerically and with hidden files (starting with .)